📝 Anyone who sells food · ⏱️ 3 min read

 Total costs: €5.51

-Online ice cream is subject to 9% VAT (takeaway/delivery).
-For your margin calculation, always calculate excluding VAT:
+Online ice cream falls under 9% VAT (takeaway/delivery rules).
+For margin calculations, you must work with prices excluding VAT:

 ⚠️ Note:

-Delivery platforms usually charge a percentage of your total order value.
-This percentage varies per platform and contract:
+Delivery platforms charge a percentage of your total order value.
+These percentages vary by platform and your negotiated contract terms:

-Check your contract for the exact percentage.
-This has a major impact on your margin.
+Check your specific contract for the exact percentage.
+This single factor can make or break your profitability.

 Order of €25.00 (incl.
 VAT):